mormor-karl/mormor-karl.github.io/_pages/resources.md

 We start from the [SVALA tool](https://spraakbanken.gu.se/swell/dev/), where rule-based automatic pseudonymizer service is available in the menu for tesing, see an [article on SVALA](http://www.ep.liu.se/ecp/159/023/ecp18159023.pdf).

+We have developed a [SPARV plugin](https://spraakbanken.gu.se/analyser/sbx-swe-pi_detection-sparv) for personal information detection and labelling.

+The models available in that plugin are available on [HuggingFace](https://huggingface.co/collections/Turtilla/pi-detection-and-labeling).

+We have collaborated with InfraVis to develop a [visualization tool](https://github.com/spraakbanken/impersonaldata) for comparing personal information detection and labeling from different systems.

-As new tools and algorithms will be developed in the project, they will appear here.
+As more tools and algorithms will be developed in the project, they will appear here.

 ------